rhtknt01/Secure-Auth-API/README.md

 ## Description

 Created a robust authentication REST API using Django and Django REST Framework.
-Integrated JWT tokens for secure and scalable user authentication.– Developed social login features to streamline user access via popular platforms.
+Integrated JWT tokens for secure and scalable user authentication.
+Developed social login features to streamline user access via popular platforms.
 Ensured comprehensive security and ease of use with modern authentication protocols.

 ## Installation